pmean/build-website/text/06/SpittingMatches.md

 and while knowledge of a person\'s background and potential conflicts of interest are important, often professional orientation is just a red herring.
-I dislike arguments that start out with a statement like
+I dislike arguments that start out with a statement like<U+FFFD>
 \"You\'re only saying this because you are a \...\".
 While knowing that someone is an allopath or is on the payroll of a pharmaceutical firm or is an advocate for the environment may color their judgment, I believe